19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Should your system ever be hacked or compromised, record the unfortunate event in your black anti-hacker notebook.
 You’ll be able to use that file to compare with future transactions and thus improve your website security.

-You may notice that fraudulent activity come from certain countries, unusually large orders and shipping addresses that don’t match the billing address.
+You may notice that fraudulent activity comes from certain countries, unusually large orders, and shipping addresses that don’t match the billing address.

 Having a grudge-holding personality is not that bad, isn’t it?

-8. Create Super-Strong Passwords and Force Your Customers Do the Same
+8. Create Super-Strong Passwords and Force Your Customers to Do the Same

 “12.03.1985”, “password”, “nickiloveyou”…

-The following steps may be the best strategy to reduce online fraud risk and save your online shops from almost all types of fraud:
+The following steps may be the best strategy to reduce online fraud risk and save your auto parts online shops from almost all types of fraud:

-- Create passwords that are at least 10 digits long;
+- Create passwords that are at least 10-12 digits long.

-- Do not share your passwords among employees;
+- Do not share your passwords with employees.

 9. Set Limits on Purchases